pymupdf/PyMuPDF-Optional-Material/docs/tutorial.rst

 ==================
 PDFs are the only document type that can be **modified** using PyMuPDF.
 Other files are read-only.

 However, you can convert **any document** (including images) to a PDF and then apply all PyMuPDF features to the result of this conversion.
-Find out more here :meth:`Document.convertToPDF`, and also look at the demo script `xps-converter.py <https://github.com/rk700/PyMuPDF/blob/master/demo/xps-converter.py>`_.
+Find out more here :meth:`Document.convertToPDF`, and also look at the demo script `pdf-converter.py <https://github.com/rk700/PyMuPDF/blob/master/demo/pdf-converter.py>`_ which can convert any supported document to PDF.

 :meth:`Document.save()` always stores a PDF in its current (potentially modified) state on disk.